Hull Lawn Mowing Services

 Professional Mowing Standards & Turf Health Principles for Hull's Soil Conditions

-Hull’s unique coastal soils—ranging from glacial till and sandy outwash to marine clay—require tailored mowing practices for optimal turf health.
-Residents and professionals can consult the USDA Web Soil Survey to identify local soil types and drainage characteristics.
-According to the UMass Extension Turf Program, recommended mowing heights are: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), which comprises 50-70% of MA shade mixes.
-The One-Third Rule—never removing more than 1/3 of the blade height—prevents stress and disease.
-Blades should be sharpened every 20-25 hours of use.
-Hull’s acidic soils (pH 5.5-6.5) often require lime applications, and soil testing is available through the UMass Soil and Plant Nutrient Testing Laboratory.
+Hull's unique coastal soils—ranging from glacial till and sandy outwash to rocky shallow and marine clay—require tailored turf management.
+The USDA Web Soil Survey and UMass Extension Turf Program recommend the following mowing heights: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), which comprises 50-70% of Massachusetts shade mixes.
+Always follow the One-Third Rule—never remove more than 1/3 of the blade height at a time.
+Sharpen mower blades every 20-25 hours of use to ensure clean cuts and reduce turf stress.
+Hull's soils are typically acidic (pH 5.5-6.5), so periodic lime applications may be necessary for optimal turf health.
+For soil testing, consult the UMass Soil and Plant Nutrient Testing Laboratory.

 Hull Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

-Mowing near wetlands, vernal pools, and other protected areas in Hull is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Lawn mowing near Hull's wetlands, vernal pools, and other protected areas is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25-50 feet of these sensitive zones require careful planning and may necessitate filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Conservation Commission.
-Wildlife protection is also critical, especially during the breeding season for birds (March-August) and for vernal pools (March-June).
-Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for best practices.
+Activities within 25-50 feet of these sensitive zones may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) from the Conservation Commission.
+Special restrictions apply during wildlife breeding seasons—March through August for birds and March through June for vernal pools.
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended to protect local habitats.
+Always verify jurisdiction and permitting requirements before mowing near resource areas.

 Hull Conservation Commission